4d/4D-NetKit/README.md

 2. Execute the method.
 Your browser opens a page that allows you to authenticate.

 3. Log in to your Microsoft Outlook account and check that you've received the email.

+## Copyrights

+(c) Microsoft, Microsoft Office, Microsoft 365, Microsoft Graph are trademarks of the Microsoft group of companies.

+(c) Google, Gmail are trademarks of the Alphabet, Inc.